wasmCloud/actor-interfaces/http-server/go/README.md

-# wasmCloud Core Actor Interface
+# wasmCloud HTTP Server Actor Interface

 This actor interface provides wasmCloud actors with an interface to the HTTP Server capability provider.
 Actors using this interface must have the claim `wasmcloud:httpserver` in order to have permission to handle requests, and they